freealise/freealise/ar/README.md

 morpher: use to match panoramas with transparent holes
 pano: add parallax controls and useful features from index.htm, move the rest to morpher
-add 3d model in page includer
+add 3d model in page includer with smooth gallery switch

 docs: get commentary (preferably written first) out of code
 in order of not succession but execution, to wiki with toc and markdown